ElektraInitiative/libelektra/doc/decisions/explanations.md

 - problems/risks that might turn up

 > Note:
-> The decision (but not necessarily the considered alternatives) must fulfill all assumptions.
+> The decision (but not necessarily the considered alternatives) must not break any assumptions.

 ## Considered Alternatives